lsx-xavier/Outsera-Golden-Raspberry-Awards/README.md

 # Outsera - Golden Raspberry Awards

 This project showing some infos about the "bad" movies and producers ranking.
-It's just a preview about what that I can do.
+It's just a preview about what that will be.

 ## Tech Stack